Jcba/pathfinder/README.md

 ## Why

 Just because I can.
 It's written for fun.
-Plus I wanted to find out how hard it would be to write it from scratch.